-Why are digital and electronic signatures perfect for a digital-first initiative?
+Why are digital and electronic signatures perfect for a going digital ?

-- Despite being a fundamental part of business processes, signatures are relatively low-stakes and allow for process remodeling.
+- Despite being a fundamental part of business processes, signatures are relatively straightforward and allow for minimum process remodeling.

 - Implementation is easy: with the rise of SaaS-based architecture, you can move to a digital signing environment within days instead of weeks.

 - A signature solution can integrate seamlessly with your existing infrastructure and even your ERPs/CRMs without the need for unnecessary program and network changes.